codemerx/Semikron/README.md

 [^syncfusion]: It has separate nuget package for each component.
 Can be good for wasm project.
 [^syncfusion_virtualization]: Also works with server side pagination.
 It loads data while scrolling.
 But has problem like does not load last 10-20 items.
 [^syncfusion_tree_grid_server_side]: Document says, with CustomDataManager only Self-Referential(Flat) type data is supported.
 Hierarchical data has limited customizations.
+[^syncfusion_chart_overlap_problem]: Charts can be hide each other when overlaps.
+Changing opacity solves the problem.
+This overlapping sometimes can cause tooltip problem (hovering does not work).
+Changing the drawing order can be solves problem.